YOUSSNDR/SODT/README.md

 # SODT
-You can find here all our work on our New project the Smart OmniDirectionnal Tank (SODT).
+New year, new project.
+After having meeting the challenge of the [polysnake](), we now focus on a new project named Smart OmniDirectionnal Tank (SODT) wich his purpose will be all terrain recognition.